fdnd-agency/funda/design-challenge-sprint/README.md

 ## Design challenge

 In the first semester, you have learned a lot about layout, responsive design, accessibility, interaction and branding.
-In this 3 week sprint you will apply everything you have learned to rebuild the Listing Detail Page (LDP).
+In this 3 week sprint you will apply everything you have learned to build the new Listing Detail Page (LDP).
+Funda made the move to rebrand and make small changes in its current design to become a more modern Funda on the product side.

  * Go to https://www.funda.nl/koop/heel-nederland/
  * Click on any listing.

 This is the Listing Detail Page.
-Your assignment is to rebuild this from scratch with HTML and CSS.
+Your assignment is to build this from scratch with HTML and CSS.
 You can use a bit of javascript, but it's not a necessity.

 There is no need to get the data from any external source, you can just hard-code the data in your HTML.
 If interested you can use our Mock API described below.